 As an example, Camphill Village Trust originally had a site plan to help visitors move around.
 This map, although functional, was hand drawn and lacked the impact and professional look that the client wanted to create.

 The requirement was for a new, styled site map to show the correct geographical positions of the various buildings within the site.
 It was to look engaging but functional, to be straightforward to follow.
 Our illustrator visited the site, took photographs of the buildings and made notes on the locations and features, in order to enhance the original site plan.

 The new site plan was drawn digitally, using the hand drawn original as a base and guide for location of the individual elements.

 It was given texture by adding trees and shadows, to bring the plan to life.
-The buildings have been drawn as 3D elements to show their actual appearance, to help with easy recognition.
-The individual buildings are clearly labelled and referenced to a key.
+Key buildings have been drawn in 3D to show their actual appearance and help with recognition, also clearly labelled and referenced to a key.
 The use of realistic colours makes the site plan eye catching and attractive, as well as practical.

 Shorefield Holiday Parks had a similar map requirement – they had a serviceable map of each of their holiday sites, showing individual pitches and the locations of buildings and facilities, but decided to have the plans updated to look more engaging.

 As a holiday park, the site plan needed to be attractive, yet practical.
 We used the old site plan, as well as aerial imagery supplied by the client, to create a new map, with additional trees and 3D building elements to ‘lift’ the image and make it more appealing.